My first introduction to Spiral Dynamics was during a lecture at a Leadership Course. It was truly an "eye-opening" experience.

 HARMONY FOR ALL WORLD

 Beige is the most basic color or human needs of Spiral Dynamics.
 Someone who is self-expressive and their thought patterns are automatic and instinctive.
 They value their own biological urges and desires.

 Most commonly found in the life of a caveman, but also found in the sick or elderly and victims of tragic emotional life-altering events.
 Imagine a plane crash survivor days after the tragedy.

-This person is self-sacrificing for their own groups benefit.
-They live for the group, their tribe, clan or kinship.
+This person is self-sacrificing for their own group's benefit.
+They live for the group, their tribe, clan, or kinship.

 Everyone works to keep the group in harmony.
-This type of person can commonly be found in a tribe but also in athletic teams, college fraternities, cults, gangs, tribes, families, or any group of people who congregate for these purpose of rituals.
+This type of person can commonly be found in a tribe but also in athletic teams, college fraternities, cults, gangs, tribes, families, or any group of people who congregate for these purposes of rituals.

 The third color is Red, someone who is primarily focused on themselves with little desire to join a community.
 This person sees the world as full of threats and the need to dominate every situation for their own perceived survival.

 They seek attention for their actions and behavior.
-This life condition can be found in individuals who could be typical individual athletes striving to be the best they can without regards to being a team member.
+This life condition can be found in individuals who could be typical individual athletes striving to be the best they can be without regard to being a team member.
 Many great heroes and villains can be found with these qualities.
 This inner drive is primarily focused on their own success and survival.
 These individuals are highly motivated to win.

 The fourth color is Blue.
 This represents someone who seeks out order in this confusing world.
 They understand there is a basic purpose and order to life.
-They feel a need to establish laws, structure, rules and order to maintain their existence.
+They feel a need to establish laws, structure, rules, and order to maintain their existence.
 There are rules to follow than cannot be broken.

 They believe everything has a structure and a clear hierarchy in life.
 Structure gives us a road map to success.
 Discipline keeps us on the right path to success.
 Success is doing the right thing.
-They believe life is full of sacrifices each person must make but the rewards will eventually come.
+They believe life is full of sacrifices each person must make, but the rewards will eventually come.

-Blue can be found in religious, military and large corporate organizations.
+Blue can be found in religious, military, and large corporate organizations.
 These large groups work together to be a large force with a single mindset.

 They are motivated by material wealth and opportunities to gain more influence.
 Competition drives their motivations and innovations to improve.
 They are focused on what can be gained today and not interested in rituals from the past.